Environmental movement in South Africa: groundWork South Africa

-As South Africa's local affiliate of Friends of the Earth, groundWork South Africa was established in 1995 by three former EJNF members.
+As South Africa's local affiliate of Friends of the Earth, groundWork South Africa was established in 1999 by three former EJNF members.
 Their primary areas of focus are renewable energy and environmental health.
 They aim to address environmentalism through the lens of social equality and the creation of a more egalitarian society, focusing on addressing the needs of vulnerable populations.
 They both partner with local community organizations and conduct legislative advocacy.

-Environment + Politics
+Politics

-During apartheid, while political parties were banned, environmental groups served as an outlet for activism and political expression.
+During apartheid, environmental groups served as an outlet for activism and political expression, as many kinds of political parties were banned.
 After the end of apartheid, many radical environmentalists were absorbed into the governing African National Congress (ANC), while some chose to continue pursuing activism or advocacy through non-governmental organizations.
-During Nelson Mandela's presidency (1994-1999) there were higher levels of cooperation between environmental non-governmental organizations and national government, but during the Thabo Mbeki presidency (1999-2008) tensions arose between environmental groups and the ANC.
+During Nelson Mandela's presidency (1994–1999) there were higher levels of cooperation between environmental non-governmental organizations and national government, but during the Thabo Mbeki presidency (1999–2008) tensions arose between environmental groups and the ANC.
 Mbeki favored non-governmental organizations that focused on delivering direct aid to struggling populations, whereas environmental movements were focused on pursuing social and political change.
 Lack of transparency and public participation in government decision making remain a source of conflict between environmental organizations and political officials.